Analyzing and Troubleshooting Python Logs

 systemd to add these lines to the journal.
 By default, this method of sending log messages does not preserve the log level.
 This is also true when log messages are sent by Docker services.
 If you do not find the messages you are looking for when filtering by log level, also look in other log levels.

 A typical setup for smaller hosts utilizes the

 logcheck utility to regularly parse log files and send a digest email of any possible errors.
 The tool relies on a manually curated whitelist of log messages that can be ignored, which usually requires regular work to update.
-This approach works for a small number of systems, but due to the configuration work involved and using email as a communication channel does not scale well at all.
+This approach works for a small number of systems, but due to the configuration work involved and using email as a communication channel, it does not scale well at all.

 Using Error Trackers

-A more structured approach used by error tracking services like Sentry does not use log files at all for problem notification, but requires programs to notify an external service provider of problems that require human action.
+A more structured approach, used by error tracking services like Sentry, does not use log files at all for problem notification, but requires programs to notify an external service provider of problems that require human action.
 This has the advantage of strictly separating the two purposes of problem notification and regular status event emission, focusing log files to the latter, and making both easier to handle.